15 Types of Flatfish to Eat in the Ocean: The Ultimate Guide

 Plaice is like flounder, plaice is found only in the waters surrounding Finland.
 It can reach a little larger size than flounder at times, even inside the Baltic.
 However, the sollas found from those caught in the Finnish Sea areas have not been very big.

-Plaice Fish
+Plaice Fish - Types of Flatfish

 Skin is, in fact, soft.
 In contrast to flounders and squid, there aren’t any bones in the form of rows that are above and beneath the line of lateral.
 The plaice has between 4 and 7 bony bumps in the area behind the eye.
 Fins are more round than flounders.

-A fin with a minimum of 49 or more rays.
+A fin with a minimum of 49 or more types of rays.
 That of flounder usually ranges between 35 to 46.
 Plaice is red with spots on its dark topside; however, it isn’t an exact method of identification because flounders typically have similar spots.

 Pacific Sanddab

-Pacific Sanddab Fish
+Pacific Sanddab Fish - Types of Flatfish

 While they are located in depths of 30 bis 1800 feet, they are the most plentiful, between 120 and 300 feet.
 They consume small fish like squid eggs and crustaceans.
 Sanddabs are typically caught commercially by bottom trawlers and occasionally smaller boats using hooks and lines.
 The flesh of the Pacific Sanddab is mild, sweet as well as low-fat.

 It comes with an apricot-colored skin that is delicious when served crisp–Sanddab sandwiches are a favorite local food!
 Sanddabs are small; the majority range from 7 to 10 inches and weigh around 1 lb when fully mature.
-However, they’ve been discovered as big up to 16inches and 2lbs.
+However, they’ve been discovered as big up to 16 inches and 2lbs.
 They’re great when pan-fried, broiled, or baked and served with a simple salad or vegetable dish.

 Turbot